xBLADEx/admin-post-info/README.md

 # Admin Post Info
-Display the page / post URL and template.
+Display the page or post relative URL and template.